 The XSD unique element enables to indicate that some XSD attribute or element values shall be unique within a certain scope.
 As TTCN-3 does not allow a similar relational value constraint, mapping of the unique, key and keyref elements are not supported by the present document, i.e. these elements shall be ignored in the translation process.

-NOTE 1: It is recommended that converter tools are retain the information of the unique, key and keyref elements in a TTCN-3 comment, to help the user in producing TTCN-3 values and templates complying to the original XSD specification.
+NOTE 1: It is recommended that converter tools retain the information of the unique, key and keyref elements in a TTCN-3 comment, to help the user in producing TTCN-3 values and templates complying to the original XSD specification.

 NOTE 2: As the selector and field XSD elements may only appear as child elements of a unique, key or keyref element, they are automatically ignored when their parent element is ignored.